 Keep the conversation going

 Money meetings to discuss marriage finances are meant to be ongoing.
 They should be on your calendar at least once a month, preferably every week.
 Talk about money regularly, and discuss issues as they arise.

 Don’t be afraid to voice your concerns or keep each other accountable.
 Make a big list of financial goals and keep it somewhere you can both see it.

 Money and Marriage: 4 Options for Merging Accounts

 Now that you’ve committed to learning about each other’s debt and income, spending styles, and setting some joint goals, it’s time to learn the mechanics of combining finances.
-There are four common ways for actually combining your accounts and handling money together.
+There are four common ways of actually combining your accounts and handling money together.